The Pipulate Philosophy: Empowering Users Through Principled Simplicity

 Revolutionizing Workflows: The “Chain Reaction” Engine

 Pipulate’s workflow system is designed to bring the power of complex scripts to non-programmers through a guided, step-by-step interface.
-Its core mechanic is the “chain reaction” pattern, inspired by the “Run All Cells” experience in computational notebooks like Jupyter.
+Its core mechanic is the “chain reaction” pattern, powered by the brilliantly named run_all_cells()

 - How it Works: